yodaluca23/Trakt-To-PMDB-Migration/README.md

 # Trakt To Pmdb Migration Utility

-Sync your Trakt data into PMDB.
+Migrate your Trakt data into PMDB.

 This project connects to Trakt using the Device Code flow, stores your token locally, then pushes selected data to PMDB.

-## What it syncs
+## What it Migrates

 - Watchlist
 - Custom Trakt lists